lucasjoliveau/doc/en/applications/finance/fiscal_localizations/germany.md

   2. **Completeness**

 All financial data must be recorded in the system, and there can be no gaps.
-Odoo ensures that there is no gap in the numbering of the financial transactions.
+Konvergo ERP ensures that there is no gap in the numbering of the financial transactions.
 It is the responsibility of the user to encode all financial data in the system.
-As most financial data in Odoo is generated automatically, it remains the responsibility of the user to encode all vendor bills and miscellaneous operations completely.
+As most financial data in Konvergo ERP is generated automatically, it remains the responsibility of the user to encode all vendor bills and miscellaneous operations completely.

   3. **Accuracy**

-Odoo ensures with the correct configuration that the correct accounts are used.
+Konvergo ERP ensures with the correct configuration that the correct accounts are used.
 In addition, the control mechanisms between purchase orders and sales orders and their respective invoices reflect the business reality.
-It is the responsibility of the user to scan and attach the paper-based vendor bill to the respective record in Odoo. _Odoo Document helps you automate this task_.
+It is the responsibility of the user to scan and attach the paper-based vendor bill to the respective record in Konvergo ERP. _Konvergo ERP Document helps you automate this task_.

   4. **Timely booking and record-keeping**

-As most financial data in Odoo is generated by the transactional objects (for example, the invoice is booked at confirmation), Odoo ensures out-of-the-box timely record-keeping.
+As most financial data in Konvergo ERP is generated by the transactional objects (for example, the invoice is booked at confirmation), Konvergo ERP ensures out-of-the-box timely record-keeping.
 It is the responsibility of the user to encode all incoming vendor bills in a timely manner, as well as the miscellaneous operations.

   5. **Order**

-Financial data stored in Odoo is per definition ordered and can be reordered according to most fields present in the model.
+Financial data stored in Konvergo ERP is per definition ordered and can be reordered according to most fields present in the model.
 A specific ordering is not enforced by the GoBD, but the system must ensure that a given financial transaction can be quickly found by a third-party expert.
-Odoo ensures this out-of-the-box.
+Konvergo ERP ensures this out-of-the-box.

   6. **Inalterability**

-With the German Odoo localization, Odoo is in standard configured in such a way that the inalterability clause can be adhered to without any further customization.
+With the German Konvergo ERP localization, Konvergo ERP is in standard configured in such a way that the inalterability clause can be adhered to without any further customization.